-Thank you to everyone who submitted proposals for the S&TD track at the San Antonio conference.
+Thank you to everyone who submitted proposals for the annual conference in Chicago.
+There are many excellent proposals for the S&TD track.

-The New England Translators Association (NETA) will be hosting its 17th annual conference in Boston on May 4th, featuring keynote speaker Gene Bell-Villada, who will be discussing "Third Culture Kids" and the fields of translation and interpretation.
-Early Bird registration is available until April 14th.
-As always, a sitting of the ATA certification exam has been scheduled for the following day, May 5th.
+The New England Translators Association (NETA) will be hosting its 18th annual conference [http://www.netaweb.org/cms2/conference] in Natick, MA on May 3rd, featuring keynote speaker Dr. David Bellos, author of "Is That a Fish in Your Ear?
+Translation and the Meaning of Everything".
+Early Bird registration is available until April 3rd.
+As always, a sitting of the ATA certification exam has been scheduled for the following day, May 4th.

-We have posted a new article introducing our new blog editor, Amy Lesiewicz, on the division blog: www.ata-sci-tech.blogspot.com/.
+We have posted a 2013 "Year In Review" article on the division blog: www.ata-sci-tech.blogspot.com.